Player Nakamura said that Grok 4 seemed to have played with a tense mentality in the final match - Photo: screenshot

 With three wins in a row with a score of 4-0 and an average accuracy rate of up to 91%, o3 ended the tournament perfectly.

-Although o3's power cannot be compared to professional chess grandmasters, it is enough to cause difficulties for players with Elo below 2,000.
-Especially in the categories of blitz and super blitz.
+Although o3's strength cannot be compared to professional chess grandmasters, it is enough to cause trouble for players with Elo below 2,000.
+Especially in blitz and super blitz categories.

 The Google-organized tournament ended with the absolute dominance of the American representatives.
-While the two Chinese models, Kimi K4 and DeepSeek, were both eliminated early, the third-place match saw the victory of Gemini 2.5 Pro over o4-mini, affirming the position of the leading American technology companies.
+While the two Chinese models, Kimi K4 and DeepSeek, were eliminated early, the third-place match was won by Gemini 2.5 Pro over o4-mini, affirming the position of the leading American technology companies.

 This event not only shows the amazing capabilities of general-purpose AI models in a specialized field.
-It also opens up a new perspective on the potential development of artificial intelligence in the future.
+It also opens a new perspective on the development potential of artificial intelligence in the future.

 However, it is also a reminder that while LLMs are developing rapidly, they still cannot match the level of professional chess engines, whose Elo ratings far exceed those of humans.